siliconmetal/pythonbasics/README.md

 # Python Basics
 Python is a powerful and high-level programming language that helps in developing a wide variety of applications.
-Python has large standard library and compatible with all major platform and systems.
+Python has a large standard library and is compatible with all major platforms and systems.
 This is a small repository including beginner level python code formats comprises of:
 * loop,
 * nasted loop,
 * range function,